woocommerce/woocommerce-ios/docs/app-local-settings.md

 # App Local Settings

-Small amount of data is currently stored in plist files.
+A small amount of data is currently stored in plist files.
 Initial goals were:

 - prevent complexity overhead of Core Data